christianWissmann85/delegate/docs/reference/mcp-tool-descriptions.md

 ### delegate_read
 ```
 description: "Retrieve results from a delegated task.
 Use 'extract' option to get only code or explanation.
-Use 'max_tokens' to limit response size.
+Use 'max_tokens' to limit response size. **KEY FEATURE**: Use 'write_to' to save output directly to a file WITHOUT consuming any tokens!
 Best practice: always check() before read() to know what you're getting."
 ```

 ## Why These Descriptions Work

 1. **Clear use cases** - I immediately know when to use invoke (heavy tasks, multiple docs, large generation)
-2. **Token awareness** - Emphasizes the token-saving benefit
+2. **Token awareness** - Emphasizes the token-saving benefit, especially the write_to feature
 3. **Practical guidance** - Tells me to check before reading
 4. **Context hints** - Mentions Gemini's 1M token advantage
+5. **Revolutionary feature highlight** - The write_to option in delegate_read is prominently featured as a KEY FEATURE

 ## Implementation Notes